daronphang/coding_resources/javascript/angular/directives.md

 3) Constructor receives TemplateRef and ViewContainerRef.

 TemplateRef refers to the content enclosed within the container.
 ViewContainerRef refers to the container to which directive is applied.
+They are injected to get access to them.
 ```javascript
 // unless.directive.ts:
 import { Directive, Input, TemplateRef, ViewContainerRef } from '@angular/core';